fraunhoferfokus/openstack-formula/HOWTO.rst

 and add your SSH-keys to *~user/.ssh/authorized_keys* now.

-As this is a good point to roll back to you may also want to make a backup or (if you're testing this on VMs) take a snapshot.
+As this is a good point to roll back to you may also want to make a backup or - if you're testing this on VMs - take a snapshot.

 .. _SaltStack PPA: